amethon/www/_reflections/journal2.md

 As we sail back to port, I cannot help but wonder how she feels about me.
 Do my feelings for her transcend friendship, or is she content to return to our mundane lives and go our separate ways?
 The prospect of saying goodbye to Dr. Hernandez is heartrending, and I fear that I may never see her again.
 Still, I am hopeful that our bond will endure and that we will find a way to remain in contact.
 Until then, I will cherish the memories of our journey and the time we spent together.

 Henri and Michel, two members of the deck crew, have also become like brothers to me.
 They have been invaluable companions on this voyage, always ready with a joke or a kind word when I needed it most.
-I will miss them greatly when we part ways, and I hope that we can stay in touch and continue our adventures together in the future.
+I will miss them greatly when we part ways, and I hope that we can stay in touch and continue our adventures together in the fullness of time.

 Cook Marcel prepared a delightful and elaborate dinner, featuring a variety of seafood dishes and an elaborate dessert.
 The crew enjoyed the meal and engaged in lively conversation, and for a brief moment, it felt like we were back in the warmth and comfort of our homes.